Bruends/React-Quotes-SPA/README.md

 - clone or download the repository
 - use the command `npm install` to install dependencies
 - then use the command `npm start` to run in `localhost:3000`
-- or `npm run build` for create a production build
+- or `npm run build` to create a production build

 #### Technologies:
 - *React, React-Router V4*